rust-lang/wg-async/src/vision/status_quo/barbara_plays_with_async.md

 She then notices that her IDE (VSCode + rust-analyzer) has a new error on each call to push.
 The code assist on each error says `Store this in the heap by calling 'Box::new'`.
-She is exactly what she wants, and it happy that rust-analzyer perfectly handled this case.
+She is exactly what she wants, and it happy that rust-analyzer perfectly handled this case.

-Now each future is boxed up, ut there is one final error yet, this time on the call to `join_all(futures).await`:
+Now each future is boxed up, but there is one final error still, this time on the call to `join_all(futures).await`:

 ```